 Bomberman 64 maintains many similar elements from the original games.
 Bomberman can place bombs or kick them in a straight line.
 He can also hold and throw bombs, and charge them up to give them a larger explosion area.
-You cannot jump, but you can "bomb jump," which involves placing a bomb below a ledge and falling down on it.
-This will bounce you back up, and allow you to get across gaps.
+Bomberman cannot jump, but he can "bomb jump," which involves placing a bomb below a ledge and falling down on it.
+This will bounce him back up, and allow him to get across gaps.
 Bombs can also be stacked on top of each other, which can be used in conjunction with the bomb jump to traverse high-up chasms.

-- Extra Bombs: Allows you to have an additional bomb active
+- Extra Bombs: Allows Bomberman to have an additional bomb active.

-- Remote Bombs: Lets you place bombs that only explode when triggered by you
+- Remote Bombs: Lets Bomberman place bombs that only explode when triggered.

-- Super Bombs: Increases your bombs' explosive power so they can destroy through more materials.
+- Super Bombs: Increases Bomberman's bombs' explosive power so they can destroy through more materials.